It’s a really big decision.

 One study concluded that Problem-Based Courses 'reported greater student satisfaction with feedback [but] also showed lower performance at postgraduate examinations’.
 That being said, this method is often used as part of the GMC’s recommended integrated style.

-Depending on whether you are applying for direct or graduate entry, you will have different options, although some universities offer both.
+Depending on whether you are applying for direct or Graduate Entry Medicine, you'll have different options - although some universities offer both.

 This depends on the university in question.
 Some accept any degree, providing a 2:1 is achieved, whereas others require a science-based degree.